sujithsai-kalakonda/sujithsai-kalakonda/README.md

 ### Hi there 👋 Sujith Sai Kalakonda

-👋 Hi, I'm Sujith Sai Kalakonda!
+👋 Hi, I'm Sujith Sai Kalakonda! <br>
-🎯 AI Engineer | Neural Networks & Generative AI Enthusiast 🔬 Passionate about Deep Learning, NLP, and AI-driven applications 💡 Deeply interested in understanding backend flow and architecture 🚀 Currently Building ChatwithCHAI | Exploring FastAPI, LLMs, and Database | Learning how to make end to end applications from this simple application.
+🎯 AI Engineer | Neural Networks & Generative AI Enthusiast <br>
+🔬 Passionate about Deep Learning, NLP, and AI-driven applications <br>
+💡 Deeply interested in understanding backend flow and architecture <br>
+🚀 Currently Building ChatwithCHAI | Exploring FastAPI, LLMs, and Database | Learning how to make end to end applications from this simple application.

 #### 🧠 About Me